getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

 ```
 [1]

-Every nginx instance would effectively be its own geoserver that maintains a GeoIP database.
-As the MaxMind database changes on a weekly basis, we'd have to periodically synchronize updates.
+Every nginx instance would effectively function as its own geoserver with a copy of a common GeoIP database.
+As the MaxMind database changes frequently, on a weekly basis, we'd need to periodically synchronize updates.
 An update server could be used to check for diffs by downloading the latest binary from MaxMind.
 Any time a diff is detected, those changes are propagated to every flashlight server.

-For Iran, where a lot of IP address blocks are absent from the MaxMind database in particular, a fallback mechansim we employ checks whether a given client IP address is contained in the IP to ISP table provided by Project Anita.
-By knowing an IP is associated with a particular ISP, we would still be able to estimate an optimal lat/lon candidate.
+For Iran, where a lot of IP address blocks are absent from the MaxMind database in particular, a fallback mechansim we employ checks whether a given client IP address is contained in the IP -> ISP table provided by Project Anita.
+By knowing an IP is associated with a particular ISP, we can easily estimate an optimal lat/lon.

 Nginx mitigates the problem of TLS handshake and HTTP response fingerprintability due to its privacy enhancing nature.
 Lantern network activity would be less detectable using standard responses that resemble typical, ordinary traffic.

-Using nginx for direct proxies brings additional security and performance improvements.
-A configuration file [2] with these options is presented below:
+Using nginx for direct proxies, keeping in mind its upcoming HTTP/2 support, brings additional security and performance possibilities.
+A configuration file [2] with a sampling of options (not everyone is releevant) is presented below:

 ```
 # don't send the nginx version number in error pages and Server header